vala-lang/vala-www/assets/code-sample.md

   }
 }

-// Compile command (requires gtk4 package to be installed):
+// Compile command (requires "glib-2.0" package on version 2.74 or higher and "gtk4" package to be installed):
 // valac --pkg gtk4 ExampleApp.vala
 ```